fonte-wiki/Backup-fonte-wiki/projetos/semente_en.md

 # semente (seed)

-*semente* (seed) is a **collaborative method** for **designing and visualizing collective projects and processes in a cyclical and regenerative way**.
+*semente* (Portuguese for "seed") is a **collaborative method** for **designing and visualizing collective projects and processes in a cyclical and regenerative way**.
 It arises from a **discomfort with the traditional format of projects**, which usually have a defined beginning, middle, and end, disconnected from the lives and experiences of the people involved.

 - *[This page in Portuguese](/projetos/semente).*